 The prevalence of NASH is increasing both in the United States and globally, and is correlated with increasing rates of obesity, type 2 diabetes and metabolic syndrome.
 Metabolic syndrome is characterized by high blood sugar and lipid levels, insulin resistance and obesity.
 NASH is a significant unmet medical need for which no treatments have been approved in the United States or European Union.
-In the United States, the prevalence of NASH was estimated to total approximately 17.3 million patients in 2016, of which approximately 5.7 million have had NASH with moderate to advanced fibrosis (fibrosis stage F2-F3, on a scale of F0-F4).
+In the United States, the prevalence of NASH was estimated to total approximately 17.3 million patients in

+2016, of which approximately 5.7 million have had NASH with moderate to advanced fibrosis (fibrosis stage F2-F3, on a scale of F0-F4).
 People with NAFLD have an increased risk of cardiovascular disease, liver failure, cancers of the liver and extrahepatic cancers.
 NASH is currently the leading cause of liver transplantation in women and second only to alcoholic liver disease in men.
 NASH is also the leading indication for liver transplantation in patients older than 54 years and in Medicare recipients, and is expected to become the leading cause of liver transplantation in men as well.

 In addition to NASH, dysregulation of fatty acid metabolism is a hallmark of certain cancers.
 In our Phase 1 trial, high doses of TVB-2640 achieved human proof-of-concept and a manageable tolerability profile in cancer patients with solid tumors.
 TVB-2640 demonstrated prolonged stable disease in patients when the drug was used alone and in combination with a taxane.
 TVB-2640 also demonstrated confirmed partial responses when combined with a taxane, even in patients who had been previously treated with a taxane.
-In August 2020, positive data were also shared in an oral presentation at European Society of Medical Oncology (ESMO) from a Phase 2 clinical trial with TVB-2640 and bevacizumab in relapsed GBM, one of the most aggressive forms of brain cancer, demonstrating an encouraging 65% objective response rate and 47% progression free survival at six months, exceeding those reported for bevacizumab alone.
+In August 2020, positive data were also shared in an oral presentation at European Society of Medical Oncology (ESMO) from a Phase 2 clinical trial with TVB-2640 and bevacizumab in relapsed GBM, one of the most aggressive forms of brain cancer.
+TVB-2640 and bevacizumab demonstrated an encouraging 65% objective response rate, as measured by Response Assessment in Neuro-Oncology (RANO) criteria on brain MRI and 47% progression free survival at six months, exceeding those reported for bevacizumab alone.
+The safety results showed that the combination was generally well-tolerated.
 In the second half of 2021, we plan to initiate a randomized, controlled Phase 2 clinical trial of TVB-2640 for GBM and a Phase 1b/2 basket clinical trial of TVB-2640 in several solid tumors where FASN inhibition may have promising utility.